MarcoTarasco/ZFBONE/README.md

 *Developed by Marco Tarasco & Fabrice Cordelières.*
 ## Introduction

+Bone disorders affect millions of people worldwide and available therapeutics have a limited efficacy, often presenting undesirable side effects.
+As such, there is a need for novel molecules with bone anabolic properties.
+Several zebrafish systems have been established to assess the effects of coumpounds on bone formation, mineralization and patterning.

+The aim of this work was to establish a rapid, reliable and reproducible set of semi-automized tools to screen for molecules with osteo-activities.

+The same tools can be applied to screen molecules with bone anabolic effects or to evaluate the effects of pollutant on bone (osteotoxicity).

 ## How to install/run it?
-Download the file **"ZF Bone tools.ijm"** from the repository and drag it into the directory:
+Download the file **"ZF Bone tools.ijm"** from the repository and drag it to the directory:
 ⁨

 Applications ▸ Fiji⁩ ▸ ⁨macros⁩ ▸ toolsets ▸ ZF Bone tools.ijm